 - A milk allergy is related to the protein in milk rather than the lactose.

 It’s important to see your GP, rather than diagnose yourself.
-Cutting out milk products without dietary advice may mean you are missing out on certain nutrients, such as calcium and vitamin D. Your GP will ask questions about your symptoms and when they occur.
-The condition is normally diagnosed with a lactose tolerance test, a hydrogen breath test, and test for stool acidity.
+Cutting out milk products without dietary advice may mean you miss out on certain nutrients, such as calcium and vitamin D. Your GP will ask questions about your symptoms and when they occur.
+It’s a good idea to keep track of what you eat and drink by keeping a diary before seeing your GP.

 Some people find using lactase products helps reduce their symptoms.